 - Oxfordshire County Council – 26,316 electors

 These figures will apply until 31 March 2021 provided that the new figure to be calculated in 2020 is not lower than the numbers published above.

 Anyone contemplating organising a petition will need to have regard to the requirements for petitions set out in The Local Authorities (Referendums) (Petitions) (England) Regulations 2011; otherwise the petition may be invalid.
 Further details may be obtained from the addresses below.

-Published by Peter Clark, Proper Officer of Oxfordshire County Council on behalf of:
+Published by Yvonne Rees, Proper Officer of Oxfordshire County Council on behalf of:

 - Cherwell District Council, Bodicote House, Bodicote, Banbury OX15 4AA

 - Oxford City Council, Town Hall, St Aldates, Oxford OX1 1BX

 - Oxfordshire County Council, County Hall, Oxford OX1 1ND

 - South Oxfordshire District Council, Abbey House, Abbey Close, Abingdon OX14 3JE Vale of White Horse District Council, Abbey House, Abbey Close, Abingdon OX14 3JE